 Someone emailed me recently suggesting I write a blog about suddenly finding yourself single in your senior years.
 She is in her late sixties and getting a divorce.

-Loss of a partner be it a spouse, live-in relationship, or significant other, and whether by death, divorce, mutual agreement, etc, is a blow at any age, but maybe even more so in your later years when your resiliency has decreased.
+Loss of a partner be it a spouse, live-in relationship, or significant other, and whether by death, divorce, or mutual agreement is a blow at any age, but maybe even more so in your later years when your resiliency has decreased.
 Such a shift is a major passage of life; we face the unknown future alone, scared, naked and shaking.
 I’ve experienced it twice in my life, and what I’ve found is that no matter how hard it seemed at the time, my life eventually became better than before.

 I’m certainly not advocating termination of a relationship if each party is enhanced by it.
 However, in my case, I blossomed after my two divorces.
 I found myself freed from a constraining existence which only served to restrict and diminish me.
 After the initial shock, fear, and devastation, I gathered my resources, struck out on my own, and flourished.
 The first time, I became much more independent, made new friends, and learned to ski.
 The second time, many years later and as a senior, I became an actress, author, motivational speaker and blogger—whew!